PAE MobiLLM: Privacy-Aware and Efficient LLM Fine-Tuning on the Mobile Device via Additive Side-Tuning: Preliminaries

 \subsection{Device-Server Collaborative LLM FT}

 To enable device-side LLM adaptation while preserving private data, researchers are exploring on-device fine-tuning techniques.
 Given mobile hardware constraints, a common strategy involves partitioning the LLM and offloading part of the computation/storage burdens to adjacent servers or devices.
 Particularly, the U-shaped split learning~\cite{ronneberger2015u} structure retains and updates only the few input and output transformer layers on the mobile device while delegating intermediate layer training to servers, ensuring that user data and labels remain local.
-As shown in Fig.~~\ref{fig:SLandMobiLLM}(a), the training framework integrates U-shaped split learning with LoRA in a device-server collaborative setup, where activations of split layers are transmitted during forward propagation, and corresponding gradients are exchanged during backpropagation.
 When extended to multi-device scenarios, the LLM is further divided into layer-wise sub-models across devices, with forward/backward computations executed sequentially in a relay fashion~\cite{chen2023confidant}.
 However, this layer-wise partitioning enforces strict sequential execution, and requires each device to update partial trainable parameters.
-In contrast, MobiLLM~\cite{li2025mobillm} introduces an innovative fine-tuning framework that decouples LLM fine-tuning into a frozen backbone model and a trainable side network, where the server hosts the adapter-based side network parallel to the device-side backbone (Fig.~\ref{fig:SLandMobiLLM}(b)) This framework maintains memory-efficient forward passes and preserves the original LLM functionality on resource-constrained devices, while offloading computation-intensive backpropagation to high-performance servers.
-Crucially, this parallel device-server training allows the device to execute lightweight inference through the frozen backbone while the server simultaneously computes gradients via the side network, which achieves efficient collaborative training without exposing raw input data.
+In contrast, MobiLLM~\cite{li2025mobillm} introduces an innovative framework that decouples LLM FT into a frozen backbone model and a trainable side network, where the server hosts the adapter-based side network parallel to the device-side backbone.
+This framework maintains memory-efficient forward passes and preserves the original LLM functionality on resource-constrained devices, while offloading computation-intensive backpropagation to high-performance servers.
+Crucially, this parallel device-server training allows the device to execute lightweight inference through the frozen backbone while the server simultaneously computes gradients via the side network, which achieves LLM FT without exposing raw input data.